CHTC/chtc-website-source/hpc-overview-el7.md

 for all users, though we will always first ask users to remove excess data and minimize file counts before taking additional action.

-Will there be local scratch space??

 **Local scratch space** of 500 GB is available on each execute node in `/scratch/local/$USER` and is automatically cleaned out upon completion of scheduled job sessions (interactive or non-interactive).
-Local scratch is available on the compiling node, aci-service-2, in the same location and should be cleaned out by the user upon completion of compiling activities.
+Local scratch is available on the login nodes, `hpclogin1` and `hpclogin2`, in the same location and should be cleaned out by the user upon completion of compiling activities.
 CHTC staff will otherwise clean this location of the oldest files when it reaches 80% capacity.